On the signed Selmer groups of congruent elliptic curves with semistable reduction at all primes above $p$: Introduction

 \section{Introduction}

 Let $\Q^{\cyc}$ be the cyclotomic $\Zp$-extension of $\Q$, where $p$ is a fixed odd prime.
-In \cite{GV}, Greenberg and Vatsal showed that if two congruent elliptic curves have good ordinary reduction at $p$, then the Iwasawa $\la$-invariants of their Selmer groups are related in an explicit manner.
-This was later extended by B. D. Kim \cite{Kim09} to the situation of an elliptic curve with good supersingular reduction at $p$.
+In \cite{GV}, Greenberg and Vatsal showed that if two congruent elliptic curves have good ordinary reduction at $p$, then the Iwasawa $\la$-invariants of their classical $p$-primary Selmer groups are related in an explicit manner.
+When the elliptic curve has supersingular reduction, the classical $p$-primary Selmer groups are not torsion over the Iwasawa algebra, and it was due to the insight of Kobayashi \cite{Kob} that one has to study the so-called signed Selmer groups.
+Building off on this, B. D. Kim \cite{Kim09} established a relation for the Iwasawa $\la$-invariants of the signed Selmer groups of two congruent elliptic curves.

 The goal of this paper is to extend the results of Greenberg-Vatsal and B. D. Kim to the situation, where the elliptic curves have no additive reduction at all primes above $p$.
 In other words, our elliptic curves, which are now defined over a finite extension of $\Q$, can have either good ordinary/supersingular reduction or split/non-split multiplicative reduction at each prime above $p$.
 We shall briefly describe our results here.